|

 Uranus '2018' Multifunction pen

-A creative customer penned two Haiku poems upon receiving his Multifunction pen: Multifunction rolls Brush now to be used John Brown, Billericay, United Kingdom "Norman, my order arrived
+A creative customer penned two Haiku poems upon receiving his Multifunction pen: Multifunction rolls Brush now to be used John Brown, Billericay, United Kingdom "I do not remember if I sent you

 yesterday.
 I appreciate the really fast turn-around and the personal touches.